Quick answer

 How to avoid or minimize throttling

-Choose a plan with a higher threshold.
 If you regularly use 30GB+ per month, lower-tier unlimited plans will catch you.
-Top-tier unlimited plans from the major carriers typically have no hard monthly data cap — check the plan specs before you buy.
+Top-tier unlimited plans from the major carriers typically have no hard monthly data cap — check plan specs before you buy.

-Use Wi-Fi whenever possible.
 Wi-Fi usage doesn't count against your cellular data.
-If you're at home, at work, or at a coffee shop — connect to Wi-Fi and save your cellular data for when you need it.
+At home, work, or a coffee shop — connect to Wi-Fi and save your cellular data for when you need it.

-Watch your data usage mid-month.
 Most phones show a data usage counter in Settings.
-Check it around the 15th of the month to see if you're on pace to hit your threshold before month-end.
+Check around the 15th to see if you're on pace to hit your threshold before month-end.

 Frequently asked questions